L-Carslake/carslake-website/content/authors/lawrence/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include communications and RF system design.
+bio: My research interests include communications experimental testbed design and RF simulation.

 # Interests to show in About widget
 interests:
-- FPGAs
+- Sub-THz Channel Sounding
-- RF Circuit design
+- Rydberg E-Field Sensors
 - SDR Systems

 # Education to show in About widget